are there risks to consider when raw feeding?

 To reduce the risk of choking, we consider the physical form and dimensions of the food:

-Choking is a risk with all foods that are small enough to lodge in the windpipe.
+Choking is a risk with all foods that are small enough to lodge in the airway or oesophagus.
 We recommend the following to reduce the risk of choking:

 To reduce the risk of obstruction (bowel blockages) we consider the ability of the gut to efficiently digest food: